dinhnhat0401/slack-hubot/Hubot.md

 ## Create hubot

-Go to bellow page and create and get token of the Hubot: your Hubot: https://playnextlab.slack.com/apps/A0F7XDU93-hubot    (1)
+Go to bellow page and create and get token of your Hubot: https://playnextlab.slack.com/apps/A0F7XDU93-hubot    (1)

 Get slack api token for your account: